 There are many other ways that your earthly father affects your views of God.
 Let me assure you that all of the distorted perceptions are wrong.

-You are adored by our creator, and knowing God as a loving father is possible.
+Our creator adores you, and knowing God as a loving father is possible.
 He is the perfect father.

 “The essence of fatherhood is found in God, not in human beings.”
 (Pastor Gene Veith, Concordia Theological Seminary)